huggingface/blog/vlms.md

 Most of the time, you don’t need to pre-train a vision language model, as you can either use one of the existing ones or fine-tune them on your own use case.
 We will go through how to use these models using transformers and fine-tune using `SFTTrainer`.

-## Using vision language models with transformers
+## Using Vision Language Models with transformers

 You can infer with Llava using the `LlavaNext` model as shown below.